JGIBristol/zebrafish_jaw_segmentation/scripts/README.md

                    This is intended to be a check that the cropping code correctly gives us the correct slices for the rear jaw DICOMs, since it's important that there's no unlabelled jaw in the training data.
+- `lines_of_code.py`: plot the total lines of code in this respository over time.
+Just for fun!!!!